Information for Hiring Departments

 Assistance in Recruitment for Diversity

 RAP can also provide information about diversity resources, and connect candidates and new hires with multicultural communities.
-RAP partners with the State of Minnesota's Council on Latino Affairs, Council on Asian-Pacific Minnesotans, and Council for Minnesotans of African Hertiage to supply updated information on local resources.
-RAP maintains a list of minority scholars who are willing to talk confidentially with candidates and new hires about life in Minnesota and at the U of M. If you have a candidate or new hire who would be interested in speaking with someone on this list, contact RAP.
-Faculty and staff of color have the option of working with the Black Relocation Association (BRA)/New Connections.
-BRA can help recruits/new hires finding housing and meet other black professionals.
+RAP partners with the State of Minnesota's Council on Latino Affairs, Council on Asian-Pacific Minnesotans, and Council for Minnesotans of African Heritage to supply updated information on local resources Be sure and connect faculty and staff of color with the U’s Affinity Groups.

 Finding suitable housing is the main concern of candidates and new hires.
 Housing influences school choices, commute times and options, and spouse/partner employment.
 RAP strongly encourages you to assist new hires in their search for a home, especially those moving from out of the country or those who will not be able to make a special house-hunting trip.

 Cost-of-Living.
 Candidates will need reliable housing information to determine if the salaries they are offered are comparable with the cost of living in the Twin Cities.
 Refer candidates to the BestPlaces.net for cost-of-living comparisons.
-The median home price in the Twin Cities is $230,000 and the average rent for a one-bedroom apartment is $900 a month, $1,500 for a two-bedroom apartment, and $1,700 for a three-bedroom home.
+The median home price in the Twin Cities is $268,000 and the average rent for a one-bedroom apartment is $1,200 a month.

 Housing and Rental Assistance.
-RAP partners with a local relocation company called Relocation Today to provide house purchase and rental assistance.
+RAP partners with a local relocation company, Relocation Today, to provide house purchase and rental assistance.
 Relocation Today offers real-estate focused tours of the metro area and purchasing or rental assistance.
-Fees vary according to services rendered and either the candidate/new hire or your department/unit can cover the charge.
-If your candidate or new hire wants to meet with a real estate agent or the rental specialist while he/she is in town, call early to schedule with Relocation Today.
+Fees vary according to the services rendered and either the candidate/new hire or your department/unit can cover the charge.
+If your candidate or new hire wants to meet with a real estate agent or the rental specialist while they are in town, call early to schedule with Relocation Today.
 RAP does not schedule appointments, you must contact Relocation Today directly at:

 Temporary or Short-term Housing.
-RAP maintains a list of temporary housing.
-The homes on the list range from town homes to shared-living situations and, for the most part, are not advertised elsewhere.
+Relocation Today maintains a list of temporary housing.
+The homes on the list range from townhomes to shared-living situations and, for the most part, are not advertised elsewhere.
 Many of the landlords are seeking only University employees as tenants.
 Some of the homes are furnished and others are not furnished.
-Short-term housing (pdf) is very limited in the Twin Cities.
-Leases of 1-6 months are difficult to find.
+Short-term housing is very limited in the Twin Cities.
+Leases for less than one year are difficult to find.
 For new hires coming to the U of M on short-term assignments, check RAP's temporary housing list and the Office of Housing and Residential Life's temporary listings.
-Extended-stay hotels are a practical and convenient option, but run about $1,200 a month.
+Extended-stay hotels, Airbnb rentals, and other forms of short-term housing are a practical and convenient option, but run about $3,000 a month.

 Other housing resources can be found on the Housing page.

 - Health Insurance.
-New hires are not eligible for health insurance until the first day of the month following 30 calendar days of employment.
-This means that new employees will have to secure bridge coverage for the interim 4 weeks.
+New hires are eligible for health insurance on the first day of the month after their date of hire.
+For example, if an employee starts work on August 2, their benefits will be in effect on September 1.
+This means that new employees will have to secure bridge coverage for the interim four weeks.
 Encourage new hires to contact Employee Benefits for more information.

-International Moves.
-A new hire coming from out of the country may require extra departmental assistance.
-It is likely that the person will not have the opportunity to search for housing before he/she arrives.
-Therefore, he/she will need a "housing advocate"—someone from the department who is willing to look at apartments or houses, make recommendations, and secure a unit.
+- International Moves.
+A new hire coming from out of the country may require extra-departmental assistance.
+It is likely that the person will not have the opportunity to search for housing before they arrive.
+Therefore, they will need a "housing advocate"—someone from the department who is willing to look at apartments or houses, make recommendations, and secure a unit.
 Unlike in other cities around the world, it is very difficult for someone to find immediate housing in Minneapolis and St. Paul.

-International faculty and staff are also confronted with a host of other relocation issues (e.g., getting a driver's license, obtaining a Social Security number, and purchasing 120 volt appliances).
-To help your employees ease their transitions to life in the United States, consult the attached checklist (Word).
+International faculty and staff are also confronted with a host of other relocation issues (e.g., getting a driver's license, obtaining a Social Security number, and purchasing 120-volt appliances).
 For additional assistance with international hires, contact the Office of International Student and Scholar Services, 612-626-7100.